gregbreese/vicedtools/README.md

 - extracting NAPLAN data from the SSSR data.js file
 - uploading data to Google Cloud storage and BigQuery for use with Data Studio

+The core export functions are provided by the CompassSession, OARSSession, VASSSession and DataServiceSession classes.

 See workflows/sample_config.py for a sample config file.

 All previous WebDriver-based exporting modules have now had requests.Session based versions implemented!